Measuring Well-Being and Human Development

 It goes without saying that, just as GDP, the HDI has been subject to a series of criticisms over the years, ranging from substantive to statistical.6 We will not dwell on this here.
 Check the list of selected references below to see some of the main critical perspectives.
 And since it also includes GNI, it is also an indirect recipient of all GDP related criticism.

-It seems that the HDI has already done some of the ground work required to propel the proposed GDP-plus.
+The HDI seems to have already done some of the groundwork required to propel the proposed GDP-plus.

 So why not link the latter to the former?